MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/transport-provider-role-in-the-mapi-subsystem.md

 ms.lasthandoff: 08/23/2018
 ms.locfileid: "22581297"
 ---
-# <a name="transport-provider-role-in-the-mapi-subsystem"></a>Função do provedor de transporte no subsistema de MAPI
+# <a name="transport-provider-role-in-the-mapi-subsystem"></a>Função do provedor de transporte no subsistema MAPI

 **Aplica-se a**: Outlook 2013 | Outlook 2016